lwjohnst86/tagDiabetes/doc/submission/reviewer-response.md

     fatty acids, the longitudinal visits, the depth and volume of the analyses, and the complex biology involved, it simply wasn't possible to contain everything in a single journal paper given word count and table/figure limitations.
-We have included a brief discussion of the results from the other fractions in the Discussion section.
+We have included a brief discussion of the results from the other fractions in the Discussion section (end of page 14, beginning of page 15).
 The complete and integrated discussion and presentation of the results is found in the first author's (LWJ) PhD thesis (http://hdl.handle.net/1807/80893).
 As to a combined analysis, we have presented these results at the European Diabetes Epidemiology Group